wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 1.8.0 =
+* New - Pinterest Support
+* New - Tumblr Support
+* New/Improvement - %IMG% replacement tag - Inserts Featured Image URL
+* Improvement - Better Image Handling
+* Improvement - Better Facebook Authorization
+* Improvement - Google+ Interactive Phone and Email Account Verification Support
+* Bug fix - Google+ "You are not authorized for this page" Error

 = 1.7.6 =
-* Improvement - Better Facebook Posts Formatiing
+* Improvement - Better Facebook Posts Formatting
-* Improvement - Better Google+ Posts Formatiing
+* Improvement - Better Google+ Posts Formatting
 * Improvement - Google+ Phone Verification support
 * Bug fix - Google+ "You are not authorized for this page" Error